Aryt3/writeups/jeopardy_ctfs/2023/1337UP_CTF_2023/Flag_Checker/readme.md

 Taking a look at this I instantly knew that this basically checks if I input the correct flag. <br/>
 My first thoughts were that the only thing I can start off is the flag format `INTIGRITI{...}`. <br/>

-Knowing this I could basically map the first few letters and looking at the code it would basically convert the letters to the `ASCII` numbers. <br/>
+Knowing this I could basically map the first few letters to the flag array and looking at the code it would basically convert the letters to the `ASCII` numbers. <br/>
 Having this information I converted the equations to python code and wrote a little script to solve the equations and receive a flag. <br/>
 ```py
 import re